Star Wars: Jedi Apprentice: Early days

 Obi-Wan Kenobi must become an apprentice by his thirteenth birthday.
 Unfortunately, Qui-Gon Jinn, a Jedi Master without an apprentice, finds the boy to be aggressive and unpredictable, as shown in Obi-Wan's sparring match with fellow Jedi student Bruck Chun.
 Consequently, Obi-Wan is forced to use his Jedi powers as a special farmer on the world of Bandomeer.
 Coincidentally, Qui-Gon is also going to Bandomeer.
 On the way to Bandomeer, Obi-Wan and Qui-Gon join together to stop the abuse of Offworld Corporation, which wishes to control Bandomeer's resources for itself.
 At Bandomeer, Qui-Gon learns that his former apprentice, Xanatos, is the leader of Offworld.
 Although the small Offworld faction on Bandomeer is quickly put into check, Xanatos manages to escape the planet.

 Because of the Offworld Corporation incidents, Qui-Gon decides to take Obi-Wan as his apprentice.
-However, on the planets of Phindar and Gala, the two are tested by a corrupt ruler named Prince Beju and a crime organization known as The Syndicat.
-These problems are eventually solved by the two Jedi, whose relationship continually strengthens.
+On the planets of Phindar and Gala, the two are tested by a corrupt ruler named Prince Beju and a crime organization known as The Syndicat.
+These problems are eventually solved by the two Jedi, whose relationship continues to strengthen.